malikbenkirane/su6-cpa-pycanevas/README.md

-copy or link `sol.txt` in this location :
+copy or link `sol.txt` in this location.
-*successors lists* describing the solution tree with the following format
+It's the *list of successors* (one list per line) to describe the solution tree.
+The format for each line is
 ```
-xp,yp:xp1,yp1;...
+xp,yp:xp1,yp1[;...]
+or
+xp,yp:
 ```

 install requirements,